 Construction of Rutgers, Montgomery and Catherine Slips is complete leaving only the final design and construction of Peck Slip as open items within this activity.
-During the quarter The New York City Department of Parks and Recreation (NYCDPR) and the contractor worked on a new design for Peck Slip which addresses project site change requests received from the community.
-The revised design is substantially complete and is scheduled to be presented to LMDC and the required regulatory agencies early next quarter.
+The revised schematic design of Peck Slip has been approved by LMDC and the community board.
+During the quarter The New York City Department of Parks and Recreation (NYCDPR) and the contractor continued to work on the revised final design for Peck Slip.
+NYCDPR reported that the final design and construction documents are complete.
+NYCDPR will present the design for Landmarks Preservation Commission approval early next quarter LMDC continues to work on other environmental requirements in order to obtain regulatory agency approvals.
 No reimbursement requests were paid this quarter.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of public facilities 4 19/4
+of public facilities 0 19/4

-of Non-business Organizations 2 8/2
+of Non-business Organizations 0 8/2

-Grantee Activity Number: EREP-0240
+EREP-0240

-Activity Title: East River Waterfront Esplanade and Piers
+East River Waterfront Esplanade and Piers